ruitaiS/theNkeylist/README.md

 `quick_encrypt.py` and `quick_decrypt.py` streamline the process of encrypting shorter messages, at the cost of removing some functionality such as user defined password strings and encrypting / decrypting from files.

 Run `python quick_encrypt.py` without any additional parameters.
-The script will prompt you for a message to encrypt, and apply encryption using an automatically generated password.
+The script will prompt you for a message to encrypt, and will apply encryption using an automatically generated password.
 The output will be a single encrypted string which can be directly copy pasted as an input into `quick_decrypt.py`

 Run `python quick_decrypt.py [Encrypted Message]` to decrypt.